dentremor/Software-Defined-Infrastrucure/doku.md

 ##### No Authentication vs. Authentication?

 When you are authenticated on the LDAP-server, you can see all data which belongs to your user.
-When you are not authenticated you can also see all data except the `matrikelNr`.
+When you are not authenticated, you can also see all data except the `matrikelNr`.

 #### Set up an OpenLdap server